storybookjs/marko/addons/docs/web-components/README.md

 - [stenciljs](https://stenciljs.com/)
   - Supports Stencil (but does not have all metadata)

-To generate this file with Stencil, add `docs-vscode` to outputTargets in the stencil.config.ts
+To generate this file with Stencil, add `docs-vscode` to outputTargets in `stencil.config.ts`:

 ```
 {
   type: 'docs-vscode',